 Clomiphene Citrate is a SERM that is specifically used as a fertility aid due to its ability to enhance the release of gonadotropins.
 Clomid has the ability to oppose the negative feedback of estrogens on the Hypothalamic-Pituitary-Ovarian-Axis.
 This will increase the release of Luteinizing Hormone (LH) and Follicle Stimulating Hormone (FSH) significantly.
 By increasing gonadotropin release, this can lead to the egg being released, thereby increasing the chance of conception.

 Clomid also carries strong anti-estrogen properties that could be used therapeutically, but its anti-estrogen properties are most commonly associated with anabolic steroid use.
 Testosterone and many testosterone derived steroids have the ability to convert to estrogen through testosterone’s interaction with the aromatase enzyme.
-As estrogen levels rise, this can lead to gynecomastia and excess water retention.
+As estrogen levels rise, this can lead to gynecomastia, excess water retention and a host of other side effects associated with elevated estrogen.

 In a therapeutic setting as a fertility aid, the effects of Clomid are simple.
 The woman is having difficulty becoming pregnant, Clomid enhances the chance of conception and pregnancy occurs.
 It doesn’t always work and we’ll look at the process in the administration section, but it will greatly increase the odds of conception and is fairly successful.